josefs/meta-paper/paper.md

 such that the first half of the resulting push array contains all the first components of the pairs and the second half the second components.
-The crucial bit is that the computation of the pair can be shared and that the two components can be written in the same loop iteration.
+The crucial bit is that the computation of the pair can be shared and that the two components of the pair can be written in the same loop iteration.
 It is not possible to express this kind of sharing using pull arrays alone.

 In section \ref{sec:benchmarks} we present benchmarks showing that using push arrays translates to a real speed advantage.